 Best PUBG Keybinds for PC

 “Best” keybinds may be a misnomer, as the right keybinds depends on your particular playstyle and gaming setup.
-Rather, these are the most popular keybinds in 2021.
+Rather, these are the most popular keybinds.

 These keybinds are based on a mix of the default PUBG controls, along with Shroud and Team Liquid.
 Both Shroud and Team Liquid have found specific keybinds for weapons and movement that a majority of players and streamers have started to replicate as of late.
 The style of these keybinds is all about keeping most actions close together, while taking full advantage of the secondary buttons on the mouse.